plankanban/planka/LICENSES/PLANKA Commercial License EN.md

 ## PLANKA Pro/Enterprise Repositories

-After purchasing our "PLANKA Pro/Enterprise License", you get access to our "PLANKA Pro/Enterprise" repositories.
-Here you find our latest stable builds, which have passed extensive in-depth tests and are considered battle-proof.
-Under no circumstances are you allowed to pass files, source code, or any part of it from our "PLANKA Pro/Enterprise" repositories to anyone not eligible for access without prior permission from PLANKA Software GmbH.
+After purchasing a "PLANKA Pro/Enterprise License", you will receive access to our "PLANKA Pro/Enterprise" repositories.
+There you will find our latest stable builds, which have undergone extensive testing and are considered production-ready.

+Important note on access scope: Standard access includes only the precompiled versions of our software.
+Access to the source code is granted only in exceptional cases and requires a separate agreement with PLANKA Software GmbH.

+Regardless of access scope: The distribution of files, source code, or any parts thereof from our "PLANKA Pro/Enterprise" repositories to third parties who are not authorized for access is prohibited without prior written permission from PLANKA Software GmbH.

 ## Limited Warranty